ymuichiro/quick_learning_symbol_en/04_transaction.md

 );
 ```

-We will use the specified method of specifying feeMultiprier = 100.
+We will use the method of specifying feeMultiplier = 100.

 ## 4.3 Signature and announcement

-Sign the transaction which you create with the private key and announce it through any node.
+Sign the transaction which you create with the private key and announce it to any node.

 ### Signature
 ```js